hpi-schul-cloud/schulcloud-documentation/docs/schulcloud-server/Coding-Guidelines/event-handling.md

 }
 ```

-note that the handler should not contain any logic, but only the orchestration of what needs to be done.
+Note that the handler should not contain any logic, but only the orchestration of what needs to be done.